UniMath/largecatmodules/README.md

 - `Signature` : definition of  signatures and their actions
 - `EpiSigRepresentability` : proof of the technical lemma : epimorphisms of signatures preserves representability
-- `FullSignatures` : definition of signatures and their actions
-- `Signatures` : definition of signatures and their actions
-- `PresentableSig` : definition and representability of presentable signatures
 - `PresentableSignature` : presentable  signatures are representable.
-- `PresentableRawSig` : representability of presentable raw signatures
 - `quotientrep` : quotient action construction
-- `PresentableHSignatureCoproducts` : a coproduct of presentable  signatures is presentable.
+- `PresentableSignatureCoproducts` : a coproduct of presentable  signatures is presentable.
-- `PresentableHSignatureBinProdR` : if `a` is presentable, then so is the product of `a` with the tautological signature
+- `PresentableSignatureBinProdR` : if `a` is presentable, then so is the product of `a` with the tautological signature
-- `FullArToRaw`: convert a signature to a raw signature using the adjunction Hom(M x R, N) ~ Hom(M, N')
-- `SigEquivRep` : Equivalence of actions between two signatures whose signatures have equivalent actions
-- `RawSigToHAr` : equivalence of action between a raw signature and the coproduct of its signatures
 - `HssToSignature` : Functor between signatures in the sense of heterogeneous substitution systems and our  signatures.
 - `BindingSig` : adaptation of the proof in UniMath that algebraic signatures are representable
 - `HssSignatureCommutation` : Somme commutation rules between colimits/limits and the functor between signature in the sense of heterogeneous substitution systems and our signatures
-- `HSignaturesColims` : colimits of  signatures
+- `SignaturesColims` : colimits of  signatures
-- `HSignatureBinproducts` : direct definition of bin products of  signatures
+- `SignatureBinproducts` : direct definition of bin products of  signatures
-- `HSignatureCoproduct` : direct definition of coproducts of  signatures
+- `SignatureCoproduct` : direct definition of coproducts of  signatures
-- `HSignatureDerivation` : derivation of signatures
+- `SignatureDerivation` : derivation of signatures
 - `Modularity` : Modularity in the specific context of signatures and their representations